- Tonsil stones are small lumps of hardened material that can form in the tonsils.

 If you think you might have tonsil stones, your doctor will talk to you and examine you.
 They might or might not be visible.
 A scan might help to find them if they are not obvious.

 If the stones are dislodged and examined, they will usually smell foul.

 While you can manage the symptoms of tonsil stones, such as bad breath, there is no specific treatment for them.
-Good oral hygiene can be helpful.
+Good oral hygiene is important.
 This includes gargling with warm salt water and brushing your teeth regularly.

-You might decide you want them removed.
-Surgery is possible.
-This is best discussed with your doctor, who can refer you to an ear, nose and throat specialist.
+You might, however, decide you want them surgically removed.
+This option is best discussed with your doctor, who can refer you to an ear, nose and throat (ENT) specialist.
 The specialist will examine your tonsil stones and provide advice on the best course of action.